Luton Airport: Development since 2000

 In December 2018, a three-year redevelopment of the airport commenced.
 Costing roughly £160 million, the airport management stated that the upgrade, which included new shops, a new boarding pier, and more boarding gates, would increase overall capacity by 50%, enabling the site to accommodate 18 million passengers by 2020.
 Campaigners from local pressure groups such as LADACAN have complained that the airport had failed to incorporate noise reduction measures into the plan, while an airport spokesman stated "Our noise control measures are some of the most stringent of any major UK airport", noting that it had applied for additional flight restrictions.
 In addition, earlier that year, work had commenced on the construction of the Luton DART, an automated guided people mover which will travel between Luton Airport Parkway station and the airport.
 With costs estimated at £200 million, DART eliminated the need for shuttle buses since its opening on 27 March 2023.

+An Israeli author, Alon Penzel, was detained and questioned by security staff in November 2024 at the airport in what he described "an incident of pure antisemitism."
+Following an investigation, in March 2026, the airport publicly apologized and promised to overhaul staff training to prevent future racism incidents.

+In July 2026, it was reported that three Israir aircraft had been damaged at the airport that year with the airline blaming the airport and suspecting that the damage was caused maliciously.
+In response, the UK's Civil Aviation Authority announced that it would open an investigation.